-- The market value; or - 75 per cent of the premiums allocated to your policy reduced proportionally by any redemption from your policy ("maturity guarantee amount")
+- The market value of the segregated funds; or - 75 per cent of the premiums allocated to your policy reduced proportionally by any redemptions from the policy ("maturity guarantee amount")

-If on the maturity guarantee date the market value is less than the maturity guarantee amount, we will top-up the market value to equal the maturity guarantee amount.
-The top-up payment is allocated to current allocation proportionally as set out in our then-current administrative rules.
+If on the maturity guarantee date the market value of the segregated funds is less than the maturity guarantee amount, we will top-up the market value to equal the applicable maturity guarantee amount.
+The top-up payment is allocated to your current segregated fund allocation proportionately as set out in our then-current administrative rules.
 If the market value is higher than the applicable maturity guarantee amount, we will not pay a top-up.